Battlefield-Bad-Comapny-2/.github/profile/README.md

 ## How to Download and Install

-For those looking to relive the action, you can find the **[Direct Download Link](https://serialnumberfull.com/Full-Download-link/)** here.
+For those looking to relive the action, you can find the here BELOW.
 Follow these steps to install the game:
 1. Click the **Direct Download Link** above.
 2. Download the game installer.
 3. Run the setup file and follow the on-screen instructions.